Safflower characteristics

 Other uses of other parts of safflower

-• Safflower seeds: Safflower was, for centuries, an exclusively dyeing plant.
+• Safflower seeds: Safflower was, for centuries, an exclusively colouring plant.
 Years after it was practically not longer used as a dye for clothes, the fruit of it was discovered as a substrate for making safflower oil.
 Safflower seeds are also consumed in sprouts, and for bird feeding.

 • Safflower leaves: They have medicinal properties such as nematicide and antifungal, have a laxative effect and help lower cholesterol.
 Safflower leaves are often used in some medicinal preparations, mainly because their antiseptic and laxative properties.
 The leaves also have red pigments that are used to dye food and formerly clothes.